 For details about how we use your information that is collected using cookies and similar technologies please see the “Cookies” page here.

-WDP may also collect and store aggregate or anonymous information about a user’s interaction with the Site.
+WTD may also collect and store aggregate or non-personal information about a user’s interaction with the Site.
 We may use this aggregate or anonymous information we collect about our customers, traffic patterns, and related site information to better design our Site and to share with reputable third-party vendors.
 Please note, aggregate and anonymous information is not personally identifiable information and cannot directly or indirectly identify an individual on its own.

 LINKS TO OTHER SITES

 SHARING YOUR INFORMATION

 Do we pass your information to third parties?

 - We may send your personal information to other Wunderman and WPP group companies, affiliates, and third parties to help us process your personal information for the purposes set out in this notice.
 Further details of our group companies can be found here.

 - We may disclose your personal information if we or any of our assets are the subject of a sale or similar corporate transaction.
 We will ensure that the third parties who receive your personal information are required to keep it confidential.